Where to Find the Best Birdwatching in Leavenworth, WA

 For our bed and breakfast guests, each Suite has bird watching guide books and binoculars for your enjoyment to watch birds from your private deck, or for the more avid bird watcher, you can also take the bird watching guide books with you while you “take a hike” on our nature trail that winds around the property.
-You’ll be sure to see many species of swallows, warblers and sparrows on your walk and most guests also see ospreys and even the occasional eagles.
+You’ll be sure to see many species of swallows, warblers, and sparrows on your walk and most guests also see ospreys and even the occasional eagles.
 The trail winds down to Nason Creek where it is also very fun to pack a picnic lunch to bring with you during the warm summer months!
 Truly, this is a great place to be for Leavenworth, Washington birding opportunities.
+Come see for yourself!

 Birdwatching in Leavenworth, Washington

 Leavenworth, Washington is one of the best locations for bird watching in Washington State, and many species of birds can be seen right here on our property at Pine River Ranch!
 Your suite comes complete with a Pacific Northwest Bird Watching Guide Book and binoculars so even an amateur can become a bird watching enthusiast!
 Leavenworth is a great bird watching location year round with vast range of habitats like snow-capped mountains, ponderosa pine forests full of sun, riparian zones and shrub-steppe.
 We are also home to the Leavenworth Spring Bird Fest throughout the month of May where you can hear birds sing songs that are only heard during this time period.

 For the avid bird watcher who wants to venture further than our 22 acres at Pine River Ranch there are seven great sites recommended in the Bird Travelers Trail.
 Grab the guide at the Barn Beach Reserve at 347 Division Street and explore the waterfront park, Wenatchee and Icicle River and the Valley for more great Washington bird watching opportunities!